-- The CERF+ COVID-19 Relief Grant will provide one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
+- The CERF+ COVID-19 Relief Grant provides one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
 Priority will be given to eligible artists who have traditionally been underserved by the grantmaking community, including Black, Indigenous, People of Color, and folk and traditional artists.
 CERF+ completed two cycles of this program and they are currently fundraising in hopes of opening another cycle early in 2021.

 - Take the Americans for the Arts 5-minute survey to assess the economic impact of COVID-19 on the arts and culture sector.
 The survey is still open as of January 22, 2021.